uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 Because XBlocks are nested hierarchically, a single XBlock view might require collecting renderings from each of its children, then composing them together.
-The parent XBlock view must handle composing its childrens' content together to create the parent content.
+The parent XBlock view must handle composing its children's content together to create the parent content.

 The fragment system has utilities for composing children’s resources together into the parent.